Cherreads

 He looked down, spotted a brick wedge near the threshold, as he pulled it free and followed it up driving the end of the wrench into the lock housing.

-The metal gave with a crack louder than he wanted, behind him the gate shrieked again under another hit.
+The metal gave with a crack louder than he wanted; behind him the gate shrieked again under another hit.

-Cooler air met him first, then darkness and the stale smell of cardboard, sugar syrup, old dust, and trapped heat.
-He stepped inside and gave his eyes half a second to adjust.
+The door jerked inward, cooler air met him first, then darkness and the stale smell of cardboard, sugar syrup, old dust, and trapped heat.

 Late teens, maybe twenty at most, hair tied back in a loose knot that had mostly fallen apart, one hand clutching a tyre iron.

-Her face had gone pale enough that the freckles stood out hard across her nose, and for one dangerous instant both of them looked ready to attack the other simply to avoid being attacked first.
+Her face had gone pale enough that the freckles stood out hard across her nose, and for one dangerous instant both looked ready to attack the other simply to avoid being attacked first.

 Arty held up his empty hand.